Current letter update: 7/4/20 Geez - already!

 Most recently, packs have gone to England, Sweden, Norway, Singapore, Hong Kong,.......better get Canada in there, it's been hot lately.
 It's across a 'pond' from here.
 Puget Sound that is.
 A brief mention of my home state of California is in order too.
 Although it's not really 'Foreign', it's big enough to be a country on it's own.
 I send more packs there than anywhere - that's fitting since it's my home!
 I like to think of it as export trade.
 I like thinking the world is still fairly large and a place like California is very special, and not to be taken for granite alone - HaHa.
 In the past, I have sold many packs right in Seattle, but ever since going mail order in the mid 90s, and with the uptick in internet use, I'm saving Seattle as a kind of watershed market.
 Maybe someday I'll move home and export to the country of Washington.

 Below: What it's all about - finished products - happy customers!
 In my job I have to be a webmaster, photographer, painter.....
-Subtle colors reign with dyed full Dyneema.
-The pack below left is an LBP 40 P&G in full Dyneema.
+Subtle colors reign with dyed Full Spectra.
+The pack below left is an LBP 40 P&G in Full Spectra.
 The top lid and bayonets have been removed and the bag rolled down with the roll top strap.
 Click images.
 The pack S-Sarc P&G on the right is mostly slate with Royal webbing.
 Both packs go to Hong Kong.
-Pure white Dyneema is a blank Canvas.
+Pure white Spectra is a blank Canvas.
 Over 35 pieces usually get dyed for the average pack and then the pieces have to processed and scrubbed before construction.

 You can always brigthen things up later if you get tired of blending in.
+Most of the straps on the packs are easily changed.
 You might want to brighten things up to be more visible in winter snow - below.
 Click images for blowup.

 After solving part of my foot problems by getting some taller footbeds under my insoles I had a great time this last weekend ( early september - several years ago now) up in the mountains.
 The taller footbeds got my left foot and insole up into a wider part of the boot so the rear end of my left 5th metatarsal as more room.
 I already have a bad ankle and width problems were driving me mad.
 We did a short little 3 day mountaineering traverse that has a great view of Mt Daniel.
 Below, I'm posing in a Nunatak bivi/quilt thingy.
 What a great multiple use piece!
 The other shot is my friends getting to the start of the ridge near Paddy-Go-Easy Pass with LBP 36s: one with a kangaroo and one with a lash-on expedition pocket.
 As usual, I grabbed a demo.
 It was an LBP Chasm.
 None of the packs had bayonets and worked better than great in the 30+ lb. range.
 Click for blow-ups.
 The pack on the far right below is actually the gray/yellow LBP featured at the top of this page.